 Understanding the benefits of a daily meditation regime might motivate you to fit it into your schedule and persist, even if you're not entirely thrilled about doing it.
 Overall, meditation is a very healthy practice for just about anyone.
 It's known to help with alleviating stress, lowering blood pressure, easing depression, helping people deal with addiction or chronic pain and a host of other health benefits.

-- teaches you to alter your state of consciousness deliberately.
-The ideal state of mind for magical and psychic workings is the Alpha state, when your brain waves are between 8 and 12 cycles per second.
-It's this state of mind that falls somewhere between alert awakens and sleep, when we have greater access to the subconscious while still consciously in control.
+- Teach you to alter your state of consciousness deliberately.
+The ideal state of mind for magical and psychic workings is the alpha state, in which your brain waves are between 8 and 12 cycles per second.
+It's this state of mind that falls somewhere between alert awakeness and sleep, in which we have greater access to the subconscious while still consciously in control.

 Meditation is a broad term that covers many practices and goals.
 But for daily meditations to improve the mind, the type you should focus on is mindful meditation.
 This is the ability to quiet your mind and simply live in the moment.
 It's a semi-hypnotic state in which you are relaxed yet alert, where you're able to find a place of inner calm and mental peace.